 Risk Management and Insurance Scholarships

-Each year, the Brantley Risk and Insurance Center is able to support Risk Management and Insurance (RMI) majors with more than $80,000 of scholarships.
+Through the generous support of Strategic Partners, private donors, and endowed funds, the Brantley Center is able to award ~$80,000 of scholarship money to >50 RMI and Actuarial Science each year.
 Scholarships are distributed on merit and need basis.
 Special consideration is given to students from historically underrepresented backgrounds within the insurance industry.
+Most scholarships range between $500 and $1,500.

 To earn the scholarship, participating students must:

-· Enroll in FIN 3100, Principles of Risk Management and Insurance
+· Enroll in FIN 3100, Principles of Risk Management and Insurance, or FIN 3700, Employee Benefits

 · Participate in a minimum of 3 AppState Gamma Iota Sigma (student Risk Management & Insurance club) events